Expertise and confidence explain how social influence evolves along intellective tasks: Results

 \subsubsection{Regression study of interpersonal influence}

-Although the correlation between pairs of variables provides a simple view of their relationship, we can utilize a regression model to not only take into account multiple variables but also their interactions.
-This would incontrovertibly draw a more robust and general picture of the aforementioned metrics.
-Hence, here we intend to estimate one's average influence reported by their teammates at the end of the experiment.
-We use the Generalized Linear Model (GLM) method to solve the regression problem.
+In this section, we intend to estimate one's average influence reported by their teammates at the end of the experiment using Regression models.
+We use the Generalized Linear Model method to solve the regression problem.
 Table~\ref{tbl:regression_coefficients} shows the coefficients and their statistical significance in three least-squares problems (each column shows a separate test).

 The empirical evidence for Hypothesis~\ref{hp:hypothesis2} is obtained via regression on expertise and mean reversion.
 Table~\ref{tbl:reversion_regression} shows the regression results for predicting mean reversion for every individual.
-Our results show the more expert one individual is, the more different than equal they appraise their teammates as the expertise is positively and statistically significant of predictive power of the reversion to the mean ($p-value < 0.05$) in all teams.
-It also shows this is a individual feature as the team average performance is not statistically significant while individual performance stays statistically significant.
+Our results show the more expert one individual is, the more diversely they appraise their teammates, as expertise is predictive of the reversion to the mean (with positive coefficient and $p$-value $< 0.05$) in all teams.
+It also shows this is an individual feature as the team average performance is not statistically significant while individual performance stays statistically significant.
 In fact, this result is the motivation behind using expertise as a weighted average in the cognitive dynamical model described in the next section.